Home

 (left) Lost dome of S. Dionigi Areopagita; (centre) bell tower of S. Pudenziana; (right) bell tower of S. Maria Maggiore

 The etching shows the lantern (the structure on the top of the dome) of S. Dionigi Areopagita, a lost church which was an interesting reminder of the XVIIth century competition between Spain and France.
 It belonged to the French Trinitarians, an order mainly devoted to freeing Christians captured by Muslims: the order had also a Spanish branch which in 1634 started to rebuild the small church and monastery they owned at le Quattro Fontane: by 1641 the two buildings (Chiesa e Monastero di S. Carlo) designed by Francesco Borromini were almost completed.
-The French Trinitarians felt they had to do the same and in 1635, most likely encouraged by Cardinal Jules Mazarin they started rebuilding their own church and monastery which were located next to the Spanish ones along Strada Felice, the street linking Trinità dei Monti with S. Maria Maggiore (today it is divided into three sections: Via Sistina, Via delle Quattro Fontane and Via Agostino De Pretis).
+The French Trinitarians felt they had to do the same and in 1635, most likely encouraged by Cardinal Jules Mazarin they started rebuilding their own church and monastery which were located next to the Spanish ones along Strada Felice, the street linking SS.
+Trinità dei Monti with S. Maria Maggiore (today it is divided into three sections: Via Sistina, Via delle Quattro Fontane and Via Agostino De Pretis).
 The lantern was decorated with fleurs-de-lis, the heraldic symbol of France.
-In 1939 S. Dionigi Areopagita was demolished: some of the works of art which decorated it were relocated in other churches or at Villa Medici, which houses the French Academy in Rome.
+In 1939 S. Dionigi Areopagita was demolished: some of the works of art which decorated it were relocated in other churches or to Villa Medici, which houses the French Academy in Rome.

 In his Grand View of Rome Vasi took liberties with physical laws and showed monuments which were not visible from his point of observation: in this etching however he was more faithful to the actual view.

-Procession near S. Paolo Primo Eremita.
+Procession near S. Paolo Primo Eremita

 Vasi did not give details about the procession he showed in the etching: he had shown a similar procession in his 1756 etching (plate 122) and there again he did not make specific reference to it.
 The procession is unlikely to be linked to a religious ceremony, while it is possible that Vasi had in mind the visit paid by Charles VII, King of Naples to Pope Benedict XIV in 1744.